th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 ![](/img/boxes/exactpro/codec/codec_interaction_with_other_components.png)

-The `codec` component have 8 pins - 4 stream, and 4 general ones.
-Functionality of stream and general pins is the same, but creating a component with 8 pins instead of two with 4 same pins were selected to decrease amount of configuration in infra-schema and resource requirements of resulting system.
+The `codec` component has eight pins - four stream, and four general ones.
+Functionality of stream and general pins is the same.
+Creating one component with eight pins instead of two components with four same pins was selected to decrease the amount of required settings in `infra-schema` and resource utilisation of the resulting system.
 General pins are used by the data-provider component, other components are usually connected to stream pins.

 ### Why do we need a chain of codecs?

 It is a very common case when the messages you send or receive from the system have the following structure: a transport layer protocol and a payload wrapped into the transport layer.
 The payload can be any other protocol (even another transport protocol and a different payload wrapped into it).
 Also, sometimes different systems use the same transport protocol but with different payload wrapped into it (e.g. HTTP + JSON, HTTP + FIX).

-Using a chain of `codec` components allows to get rid of codec`s that combines the logic of existing ones and reduce the number of "connect", “read", "hand" boxes that should be developed.

-If the `codec` component gets a message that does not match an expected format (a raw message of corresponding protocol to `in_codec_decode` pin and a parsed message to `in_codec_encode` pin) it will be sent through the  corresponding out pins without changes.

-Several `codecs` can be joined into a chain of `codecs` to reuse already implemented `codecs`.
+In case you need to encode/decode a message but do no have a `codec` implementation for such decoding, you can reuse already implemented `codecs` by joining them into a chain of `codecs`.
 For example, you have HTTP, JSON and XML `codec`.
 You can join them together for decoding XML over HTTP or JSON over HTTP.

+If the `codec` component gets a message that does not match an expected format (a raw message of corresponding protocol to `in_codec_decode` pin and a parsed message to `in_codec_encode` pin) it will be sent through the corresponding out pins without changes.

 ## Configuration:

 ### Configuration parameters

+Config file includes the following parameters:

+- `apiVersion` - API Kubernetes version used to create an object, the only available value - `th2.exactpro.com/v1`;

+- `kind`- kind of the created object, possible values - `Th2Box`, `Th2CoreBox`, `Th2Estore`, `Th2Mstore`, `Th2Dictionary`;

+- `metadata` (name, UID and optional field namespace) - should be equal to the file name;

+- `spec` - required object state; here image-name and image-version specified (including versions), type, custom-config (component-specific set of parameters), pins (to communicate with other boxes);

+- `extended-settings: service` - here we specify whether the object is available for other components, envVariables (environment variables of pod deployment),  resources (amount of resources available for a Pod), etc.

 The `codec` settings can be specified in `codecSettings` field of `custom-config`.

 For example: